pedroiralmeida/ist-iaed-proj/README.md

     ```
     This will delete all result files in the `tests` directory.

-By following these instructions, users can compile, manage, and clean the project effectively.
+By following these instructions, users can compile, manage, and clean the project effectively.<hr>

+For details on running tests, please refer to the `tests` directory.